mfcovington/heaRts/README.md

-# Random Heart Generator
+# The Random Heart Generator

-I made the Random Heart Generator for Valentine's Day as part of a weekly class I help teach on R and ggplot.
+I made [The Random Heart Generator][RANDOM_HEART_GENERATOR] for Valentine's Day as part of a weekly class I help teach on R and ggplot.

 ## Defaults